leros-dev/leros-sim/README.md

 * `--sim`: Path to executable of the Leros simulator (`leros-sim`), ie. `--sim ~/leros-sim/leros-sim`
 * `--test`: Path to the test suite specification file, ie. `--test ~/leros-sim/simdrivertests.txt`

-Given these input arguments, the script will begin execution of all tests located in the test suite specification file.
+Given these input arguments, the script will begin execution of all tests located in the test suite specification file:
+`python simdriver.py --llp="..." --sim="..." --test="..."`

 ## Adding tests
 An example of a simple test could be: